-Reported as of October 1, 2016
+Reported as of October 1, 2017

-Rule No. 18-24.0022

-(2)(d)1.
-For proposed acquisitions, see section 5.1, (Florida Forever) Land Acquisition Five-Year Work Plan in the Consolidated Annual Report.
+Rule No. 18-24.0022(2)(d)1.
+For proposed acquisitions, see section 5.1, (Florida Forever) Land Acquisition Five-Year Work Plan in the Consolidated Annual Report.Acquisitions of lakes, wetlands, and floodplain areas to date =187,112Total acres15,255Florida Forever acres

+(2)(d)2.
+Acquisitions for water resource development to date = 41,335 acres (incl. fee and less than fee)

+3,663 Florida Forever acres

+(incl. fee and less-than-fee)

-Acquisitions of lakes, wetlands, and floodplain areas to date = 187,112 Total acres 15.255 Florida Forever acres
+(2)(d)3.
+Acquisitions for groundwater recharge areas critical to springs, sinks, aquifers = 3.13 acres

-- (2)(d)2.Acquisitions for water resource development to date = 41,616 Total acres (incl. fee and l-t-f) 3,663 Florida Forever acres (incl. fee and l-t-f) - (3)(a)2.
-Refer to section 5.2, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for funded capital improvements identified in SWIM, stormwater, or restoration plans. - (3)(a)3.
+(3)(a)2.
+Refer to section 5.2, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for funded capital improvements identified in SWIM, stormwater, or restoration plans.

+(3)(a)3.
 NWFWMD lands to be treated for upland invasive, exotic plants = <5,000 acres The District has not conducted surveys to identify the spatial distribution of invasive exotic plant infestation on District lands.
-It is known that invasive plant problems exist at varying levels on some District lands, and staff treat with herbicide as needed. - (3)(b) New water to be made available through Florida Forever funding for water resource development Major water resource development accomplishment has been provided by additions to Econfina Creek Water Management Area (1992-2009).
+It is known that invasive plant problems exist at varying levels on some District lands, and staff treat with herbicide as needed.

+(3)(b) New water to be made available through Florida Forever funding for water resource development -

+Major water resource development accomplishment has been provided by additions to Econfina Creek Water Management Area (1992-2009).
 Additionally, Florida Forever funding has in the past contributed to the construction of a 750,000 gallon reuse storage facility for the City of Freeport to serve a 0.6 MGD reuse water service area (project completed in 2009).
 Funding for water supply development, including construction of water reuse facilities, is primarily provided through the Water Protection and Sustainability Program Trust Fund, NWFWMD General Fund, and local funding.
-See the NWFWMD Five-Year Water Resource Development Work Program report and Consolidated Annual Report. - (4)(a)1.
+See the NWFWMD Five-Year Water Resource Development Work Program report and Consolidated Annual Report.

+(4)(a)1.
 NWFWMD lands that are in need of and are undergoing restoration, enhancement or management by the District.

-In need of restoration, enhancement and management = 12,707 acres

-Undergoing restoration or enhancement = 652 acres

-Restoration completed = 21,892 acres
+In need of restoration, enhancement and management = 12,232 acres Undergoing restoration or enhancement = 530 acres Restoration completed = 22,489 acres Restoration maintenance = 22,489 acres

+(4)(a)3.
+Refer to section 5.2, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for capital improvements identified in SWIM, stormwater, or restoration plans.

-Restoration maintenance = 21,892 acres
+(4)(a)6.
+NWFWMD lands under upland invasive, exotic plant maintenance control = <10,000 acres

-- (4)(a)3.
-Refer to section 5.2, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for capital improvements identified in SWIM, stormwater, or restoration plans. - (4)(a)6.
-NWFWMD lands under upland invasive, exotic plant maintenance control = <10,000 acres - (4)(b) Refer to section 4.1, Five-Year Water Resource Development Work Program: FY 2016-2017 of the Consolidated Annual Report for quantity of new water made available through regional water supply plans.
+(4)(b) Refer to section 4.1, Five-Year Water Resource Development Work Program: FY 2017-2018 of the Consolidated Annual Report for quantity of new water made available through regional water supply plans.
 (4)(c) See section 5.1, (Florida Forever) Land Acquisition Work Plan (Table 5.5) of the Consolidated Annual Report for resource-based recreation facilities by type.